renanthera/simc-wiki/Priests.md

 ### Power Unto Others (Conduit)
 This Conduit only works if you have `priest_self_power_infusion` set to false or if you have the legendary Twins of the Sun Priestess equipped, as otherwise the actor is using PI on itself.

+# Bugs
+By activating `bugs=1` inside your character's sim you will get access to the following bugs:
+- Fae Guardians Wrathful Faerie no longer has a 2s ICD

 # Custom Options

 ## Ignore Healing Events